On the noncommutative Poisson geometry of certain wild character varieties: Introduction

 \subsubsection{Fission varieties}

-While (tame) character varieties are spaces of complex fundamental group representations of Riemann surfaces, wild character varieties form a class of algebraic varieties that generalize them by enriching the representations with more complicated behavior at the punctures of the Riemann surfaces, allowing extra monodromy data that involve canonical Stokes matrices.
+Tame character varieties, usually simply called character varieties, are spaces of complex fundamental group representations of Riemann surfaces.
+Wild character varieties form a class of algebraic varieties that generalize them, since they enrich representations to so-called Stokes representations that fix extra monodromy data around each puncture.
 From the analytic perspective, they parametrize more general classes of connections where irregular singularities are allowed along the boundary.
 Interestingly, wild character varieties are symplectic/Poisson algebraic varieties.
 This result was derived by Boalch \cite{Bo01} as an adaptation of the infinite-dimensional Atiyah--Bott symplectic quotient to this irregular/wild setting.
 Later, more algebraic finite-dimensional approaches were privileged, based on convenient extensions of the quasi-Hamiltonian geometry of \cite{AMM98} from the tame to the wild setting \cite{Bo07}.
 We recommend the excellent \cite{Bo13,Bo14a} as introductions to this exciting area of research.

-Whereas all of the tame character varieties may be constructed inductively by gluing together conjugacy classes and pairs of pants, all of the wild character varieties may be obtained inductively by gluing together conjugacy classes, pairs of pants, and \emph{higher fission spaces} ${}_G\mathcal{A}^r_H$ with $r\geq 1$.
-As explained in \cite[\S3]{Bo14}, they can be described in a pretty simple way and carry a quasi-Hamiltonian $(G\times H)$-structure, see \cite[Theorem 3.1]{Bo14}; if $r=1$ we have that ${}_G\mathcal{A}^1_H$ is just the double of $G$ from \cite{AMM98}.
+All (tame) character varieties may be constructed inductively by gluing together conjugacy classes and pairs of pants.
+Analogously, all wild character varieties may be obtained inductively by gluing together conjugacy classes, pairs of pants, and \emph{higher fission spaces} ${}_G\mathcal{A}^r_H$ with $r\geq 1$.
+As explained in \cite[\S3]{Bo14}, the latter can be described in a pretty simple way and carry a quasi-Hamiltonian $(G\times H)$-structure, see \cite[Theorem 3.1]{Bo14}; if $r=1$ the space ${}_G\mathcal{A}^1_H$ is just the double of $G$ from \cite{AMM98}.
 However, the converse is not true: if we consider the class of symplectic/Poisson or quasi-Hamiltonian varieties that arise by gluing together these pieces and performing reduction, we will obtain a larger class of spaces than wild character varieties: \emph{fission varieties} \cite[\S3.2]{Bo14}.